 FSANZ work on perfluorinated compounds

-The Australian Government Department of Health commissioned FSANZ to:
+In 2016, the Australian Government Department of Health (Health) commissioned FSANZ to:

-provide advice on appropriate HBGVs for PFOS, PFOA and PFHxS
+- provide advice on appropriate health based guidance values (HBGVs) for PFOS, PFOA and PFHxS

-FSANZ completed its review and provided advice on appropriate HBGVs to the department on 31 December 2016 and recommended tolerable daily intakes (TDIs) of 20 ng/kg bw/day for PFOS and 160 ng/kg bw/day for PFOA.
+FSANZ completed its review and provided advice on appropriate HBGVs in December 2016 including recommended tolerable daily intakes (TDIs) of 20 ng/kg bw/day for PFOS and 160 ng/kg bw/day for PFOA.
 There was insufficient information to establish a TDI for PFHxS; however, the TDI for PFOS is likely to be conservative and protective of public health.

-FSANZ supports current at-site risk management measures by other Commonwealth, state and territory jurisdictions to manage and reduce potential dietary exposure from these chemicals, rather than setting maximum levels (MLs) in the Food Standards Code.
+FSANZ supports current at-site risk management measures by other Commonwealth, state and territory jurisdictions to manage and reduce potential dietary exposure from these chemicals, rather than setting maximum levels in the Australia New Zealand Food Standards Code (the Code).

-Whilst there is insufficient data to recommend a regulatory approach and set maximum limits in the Code, FSANZ proposed trigger points for investigation for PFOS + PFHxS combined and PFOA.
+FSANZ proposed trigger points for investigation for PFOS + PFHxS combined and PFOA for this purpose.

 These trigger points could be employed by state and territory food jurisdictions when analysing per- and poly-fluoroalkyl (PFAS) in foods to identify when further investigation of a food may be required.